Syriiin/osuchan-backend/README.md

 ## Common Issues

+### Permission issues

-- If you get permission issues about the `data` directory when building the image:
-    - Ensure the `data` directory itself is owned by the running user or atleast has permissions allowing the running user to read, and only have docker volume specific permissions set for the sub directories
+If you get permission issues about the `data` directory when building the image, ensure the `data` directory itself is owned by the running user or atleast has permissions allowing the running user to read, and only have docker volume specific permissions set for the sub directories.

+## Additional Notes

+### Static files

+When running with the production config `docker-compose.prod.yml` gunicorn will be used instead of djangos development server, so static files will need to be manually set up (ie. with a reverse proxy).